Marceillo/my-list/README.md

 - When I tried repairing this it broke my code this will mean coding both the CSS and Javascript again.

-- The second bug is the checkbox has an indicator to show it has been checked.
+- The second bug is the checkbox, which has an indicator to show it has been checked.
 After a page refresh, the result does not stay marked only the text returns without the checked indicator.

 #### Steps taken